-Powers of attorney can be helpful to older people and others who want to choose a trusted person to act when they cannot.
-Creating a POA is a private way to appoint a substitute decision-maker and is relatively inexpensive, although it may involve help from a lawyer.
-If you don’t create a POA in advance, a friend or family member might have to go to court to have a guardian appointed – and that process can be lengthy, expensive, and very public.
+If you don’t create a power of attorney in advance, a friend or family member might have to go to court to have a guardian appointed if you become incapacitated and are no longer able to make decisions for yourself – and that process can be lengthy, expensive, and very public.

-A financial POA can be used as a tool for planning for future incapacity – an inability to make financial decisions due, for example, to dementia, traumatic brain injury, or some other impairment that affects mental function.
-When used for advance planning, a POA generally is “durable,” meaning it continues to be effective even if the person creating it becomes incapacitated.
+A financial POA can be used as a tool to help plan for the future, including the possibility that you’ll be unable to make important financial decisions due to dementia, traumatic brain injury, or another impairment that could affect your mental function.
+When used for advance planning, a POA generally is “durable,” meaning it continues to be effective even if you become incapacitated.

-A financial POA can also be used for short-term purposes: for example, if a servicemember is deployed overseas, he or she may create a POA so someone can pay bills, sell property, or handle other business in his or her absence.
+A financial POA can also be used for short-term purposes.
+For example, a servicemember being deployed overseas can create a POA so someone can pay bills, sell property, or handle other business in their absence.

-However, a POA does involve some risk.
-It gives someone else – your agent – a great deal of authority over your finances without regular oversight.
+A POA involves some risk.
+It gives someone else a great deal of authority over your finances without regular oversight.

 POA abuse can take many forms:

-- Your agent may spend your money on himself rather than for your benefit
+- Your agent may spend your money on themself rather than for your benefit.

-- Your agent might do things you didn’t authorize him to do – for example, make gifts or change beneficiaries on insurance policies or retirement plans
+- Your agent might do things you didn’t authorize them to do – for example, make gifts or change beneficiaries on insurance policies or retirement plans.